1. Application Materials and Deadline

 - Minimum GPA of 3.0 for all college work.

-- The School of Integrative Physiology and Athletic Training accepts GRE scores with a test date that is within the past five years OR verifiable GRE scores if the test date is over five years old.
+- Completion of the GRE.
+We accept GRE scores with a test date that is within the past five years OR verifiable GRE scores if the test date is over five years old.

 3. International Students

 - The TOEFL exam can substitute for the GRE.

 - See the International Student Admissions section on the UM Graduate School web site.